jmeaster30/simpledns/README.md

 # Ideas

-- yaml config file for custom records
+- [x] yaml config file for custom records
-  - custom records for computers on my home server
+  - [x] custom records for computers on my home server
-  - ability to override name server resolution (like pi-hole)
+  - [ ] pi-hole-like "dropping" of names
-  - regex matching for name resolution
+  - [ ] regex matching for name resolution
-- file watcher on the config file so we don't have to refresh the server for config changes
+- [x] file watcher on the config file so we don't have to refresh the server for config changes
-- recursive resolver
+- [ ] recursive resolver
-- in-memory and file-based caching for records that we have found
+- [ ] in-memory and file-based caching for records that we have found